WHAT THEN, IS IT?

 For your Father knows the things you have need of before you ask Him," Matthew 6'5-8.

-The Lord sums up what His manner of praying is all about with "Our Father in heaven, hallowed be Your name".
+This manner of praying begins with He is sums up what His own manner of praying is all about in the first sentence with of the manner they are to have: "Our Father in heaven, hallowed be Your name".

 With these words He also shows the contrast between His disposition and the Pharisees' disposition.